josephhaaga/MarkovJS/README.md

 ## To do ##

-Prevent repeating n-grams by checking for bigram in master_string within generate() for-loop.
+~~Prevent repeating n-grams by checking for bigram in master_string within generate() for-loop.~~ Add decay function to complete_sentence()
+	- instead of length parameter, sentence will continue generating until next_word probabilities hit a floor threshold (0.05?)